hitoshi-watase/sercrod/docs/reference/directives/lazy.md

 - For `change` events (checkbox / radio / select / other):

-  - After mapping the new UI value back into the model and calling `assign_expr`, Nablla checks `isLazy` for that control.
+  - After mapping the new UI value back into the model and calling `assign_expr`, Sercrod checks `isLazy` for that control.
   - If the host is not staging (`!this._stage`):

     - If `isLazy` is false (no `*lazy` / `n-lazy`, or expression evaluates to false):

-      - Nablla calls `this.update()` ? full host re-render.
+      - Sercrod calls `this.update()` ? full host re-render.

     - If `isLazy` is true:

-      - Nablla calls `_updateChildren(false, this)` ? propagating to child Nablla hosts without rebuilding the host.
+      - Sercrod calls `_updateChildren(false, this)` ? propagating to child Sercrod hosts without rebuilding the host.

 So on a control that uses `*input`: